 If a student is required to withdraw from classes before a letter grade or an incomplete can be given, a 100% refund of tuition and fees will be issued.
-Tuition and fees will be charged only for those courses for which a letter grade of an incomplete is given.
+Tuition and fees will be charged only for those courses for which an incomplete letter grade is given.
 The unused portion of the room and board payments will be refunded.